Grete Bloch

 After being informed that Felice Bauer and Franz Kafka had become engaged (on 1 June 1914) she decided to show Bauer the compromising letters Kafka had sent to her (after scissoring out any too intimate details).
 On 12 July, Grete Bloch, Felice Bauer and her sister Erna Bauer went to the Hotel Askanischer Hof where Franz Kafka was staying.
 The three women confronted the doctor of law Kafka with his letters to Grete Bloch.
 The result was the breakup of the engagement.
 Kafka saw Grete Bloch as an evil genius and the whole gathering as a kind of trial (Diary of 23 July 1914).
 It took him months to get over this.
-Then he wrote his famous novel Der Process (The trial).
+Then he wrote his famous novel Der Prozess (The Trial).
 In this (contrary to what happened in the Hotel Askanischer Hof) the accusation was unknown and the accused had to prove his innocence.
 So it is probable that Grete Bloch, contrary to her intention, caused Felice and Franz to break up and made Kafka write his great novel.

-From December 1915 Bloch worked for Adremamaschinenbouwgesellschaft GmbH, a company which made addressing machines.
-She was secretary to Julius Goldschmidt and later a "Prokurist", an authorised signatory for this company.
+From December 1915 Bloch worked for Adrema-Maschinenbaugesellschaft mbH, a company which made addressing machines.
+She was secretary to Julius Goldschmidt and later a "Prokuristin", an authorised signatory for this company.
 So she became one of the best paid women in the Weimar Republic.

-After the Nazi takeover of power in 1933 Jews were, from September 1935, to work or own businesses such as this.
+After the Nazi takeover of power in 1933 Jews were, from September 1935, not allowed to work or own businesses such as this.
 Goldschmidt was forced into Swiss exile.
 Bloch helped him to rebuild the business there, but he died in 1936 and the new business failed.
 For some time Bloch stayed with Felice Bauer-Marasse in Geneva, then she went to her brother Hans in Palestine.
 But she could not settle there and went back to Europe, Florence, in then fascist Italy, where she lived from writing.

 In Italy Grete Bloch experienced difficulties as a Jew but managed to get by.
 After the Germans occupied Italy in September 1943, she fled to a mountain village but was arrested in May 1944.
 She was deported to Auschwitz and murdered.
-The 28 letters from Kafka she gave to her teacher Italinish.
+The 28 letters from Kafka she gave to her Italian teacher.
 They are now kept in Marbach (Germany).